bommijn/zoro.to-MAL-extension/README.md

 # zoro.to-extension
-A firefox extension to enchange zoro.to with mal features,
+A firefox extension to enhance zoro.to with mal features.